Telefonica/opensource-scaffold/README.md

 * [__Code of conduct__](./.github/CODE_OF_CONDUCT.md): The code of conduct of the project.
 By default, it is the Contributor Covenant published at [contributor-covenant.org](https://www.contributor-covenant.org/).
 * [__Contributing guidelines template__](./.github/CONTRIBUTING.md): The contributing guidelines of the project.
 It includes:
   * A link to the License file.
   * License headers that must be included in new files.
-Based on the [instructions of the Mozilla Foundation](https://www.mozilla.org/en-US/MPL/headers/) (this should be updated to match the license of the project).
+Based on the [instructions of the Software Package Data Exchange (SPDX) website](https://spdx.dev/) (this should be updated to match the license of the project).
   * A link to the Code of Conduct.
   * A human-readable summary of the Contributor License Agreement, and links to the full CLA.
 * [__Contributor license agreement__](./.github/CLA.md): The Contributor License Agreement of the project.